Fast Facts on Homelessness

 Who are Canada’s Homeless?

-- The Homelessness Partnering Strategy report that in 2009, 147,000 unique individuals stayed in an emergency shelter.
+- The Homelessness Partnering Strategy report stated that in 2009, 147,000 unique individuals stayed in an emergency shelter.
 This number does not reflect the thousands of families staying in violence against women (VAW) shelters (Segaert, 2012).

 - Approximately 20 % of the homeless population are young people between the ages of 16-24 (Gaetz, Donaldson, Richter & Gulliver, 2013).